chris-wamae/kindledecision/README.md

 **npm start**

-Create a new terminal window and navigate into the project again.
+Startup a new terminal window and navigate into the project again.
 This time, navigate into back-end/KindleDecision/ and run this command:

 **dotnet run**